 Influencer marketing has not only grown in popularity but is growing in spend.
 An industry that was estimated to be worth $2B in 2017 is now expected to reach $10B by the end of this year.
-As this growth continues, it's more important than ever for marketers to keep up to date with the latest tactics and trends within their respective industry.
+As this growth continues, it's more important than ever for marketers to keep up to date with the latest tactics and trends within their respective industries.

 However, when it comes to implementing influencer campaigns for brands in highly regulated industries, such as the alcohol industry, there are many specific precautions that need to be taken to ensure you’re compliant with digital marketing guidelines.